jay-johnson/docker-redis-cluster/README.md

 ### Overview

-This repository will start a distributed redis cluster using docker-compose for high availability.
+This repository will start a distributed 6-node Redis Cluster using Docker Swarm with Docker Compose and Supervisor for high availability.
 The redis instances listen on the host node ports: 6379-6384.
 There are 3 master nodes and 3 replica nodes.
-If you are running a local Docker Swarm you can run the entire cluster of 6 nodes locally.
+If you are running a local Docker Swarm you can run the entire 6-node cluster locally.

 ### How to Install